leomotors/Terminal-Video-Player/README.md

 ## ✨ Features

-- Play any Video, Right in your terminal
+- Play any Video, Right in your terminal [New in Version 2: WITH COLORS!✨]

 - With audio!